d2l-ai/d2l-en/chapter_convolutional-neural-networks/why-conv.md

 in the vicinity of location $(i, j)$ with coefficients $[\mathbf{V}]_{a, b}$ to obtain the value $[\mathbf{H}]_{i, j}$.
 Note that $[\mathbf{V}]_{a, b}$ needs many fewer coefficients than $[\mathsf{V}]_{i, j, a, b}$ since it no longer depends on the location within the image.
 Consequently, the number of parameters required is no longer $10^{12}$ but a much more reasonable $4 \cdot 10^6$: we still have the dependency on $a, b \in (-1000, 1000)$.
 In short, we have made significant progress.
+TDNNs (time-delay neural networks) are some of the first examples to exploit this idea :cite:`waibel1989phoneme`.

 ###  Locality